cloud-custodian/examples/README.md

 The Makefile contains a set of targets that automate common processes.

-Use `makefile help` to view a list of targets and descriptions of what they do.
+Use `make help` to view a list of targets and descriptions of what they do.

 At a high level, these make targets can be broken down into four categories: